Djek-grif/kotlin-mvp-koin/README.md

 # kotlin-mvp-koin
-Example of use Koin library with MVP
+Example App with Koin library with MVP